AjjMC/ajjnn/README.md

 ## Overview

 This datapack allows mapmakers to deploy neural networks of arbitrary widths and depths in Minecraft.
 It functions as a black box that performs inference dynamically for a given model, without requiring any modifications.
-A Python script is provided, converting a trained PyTorch model to an mcfunction file used to load it into the game.
+A Python script is provided, converting trained PyTorch models to standalone mcfunction files used to load them into the game.

 ## Downloading and Installing